-HIN considers itself "transport agnostic" and offers multiple options for organizations to establish technical connectivity to transport data to HIN.
-Organizations should select one or more connectivity methods for message transport based on their technical capabilities, and put in a service request at www.mihin.org/requesthelp.
-Currently HIN accepts the following transport methods:
+MiHIN considers itself "transport agnostic" and offers multiple options for organizations to establish technical connectivity to transport data to MiHIN.
+Organizations should select one or more connectivity methods for message transport based on their technical capabilities and put in a service request at www.mihin.org/requesthelp.
+Currently MiHIN accepts the following transport methods for this use case: